Yandex Cloud

 Using Terraform

-1. Create a target endpoint of the ClickHouse® type and specify the cluster connection settings in it:
+1. Create the ClickHouse®-type target endpoint and specify its cluster connection settings:

 • Managed cluster: <ClickHouse®_target_cluster_name> from the drop-down list.